City of Camberwell: History

 Camberwell was first incorporated as the Boroondara Road District on 11 July 1864, which became the Shire of Boroondara on 17 November 1871.
 At this point, Camberwell consisted of two small settlements; one near the Camberwell Inn and the other to the east, at Hartwell.
 Much of the shire's area was under cultivation, with a few sites for fine residences at the northern end.

 The shire was renamed to the Shire of Camberwell and Boroondara on 16 May 1905.
 It became a borough on 28 April 1905, a town on 15 May 1906, and was proclaimed a city on 20 April 1914.

 The council's pathway to amalgamation was different from most.
-Following a redevelopment deal for land behind the Burke Road shops, the council reneged on the deal and had over $24 million damages awarded against it.
+Following a redevelopment deal for land behind the Burke Road shops, residents rebelled and at the 1988 council elections threw out four councillors who supported the deal replacing them with opponents.
+The council then backed out of the deal and had over $24 million damages awarded against it.
 Combined with an investigation which revealed serious governance breaches and other issues, all councillors were sacked and replaced with a commissioner on 22 June 1993.

-At the same time, a major reform of local government in Victoria was taking place, and the decision was made to merge Camberwell with the Cities of Hawthorn and Kew into the newly created City of Boroondara, which took effect on 22 June 1994.
+At the same time, a major reform of local government in Victoria was taking place, and the western part of the City was planned to be merged with the City of Hawthorn and City of Kew to form the City of Riversdale, while the eastern part of the City was planned to be merged with the City of Box Hill to form the City of Whitehorse.
+Eventually, the decision was made to merge the entirety of Camberwell with Hawthorn and Kew to form the newly created City of Boroondara, which took effect on 22 June 1994.

 Council meetings were held at the Camberwell Town Hall, on Camberwell Road, Camberwell.
 It presently serves as the council seat for the City of Boroondara.